Founder & Lead Editor

 "Looks cheap." — User Review (referring to a specific colorway/material variance)

-Despite these isolated issues, the consensus is that the shoe is durable for lifestyle use.
-Just don't treat them like a performance hiking boot.
+Despite those isolated issues, the consensus is that it’s durable enough for lifestyle wear.
+Just don’t treat it like a performance hiking boot.

 Decision Matrix